jwalton/kitsch/docs/Projects.md

 - `as:` - how to interpret the retrieved value - one of `text`, `json`, `toml`, or `yaml`.
 For `json`, `toml`, or `yaml`, the file will be parsed and the results passed to the `valueTemplate`.
 For `text`, the valueTemplate will get a `{ Text }` object.
 If `as` is specified and `valueTemplate` is not, then this getter will never return a value.
 - `valueTemplate` - A template used to render the value.
 Note that the valueTemplate is passed the parsed object from "as" - `.Globals` are not available in this template, nor are style functions.
 - `regex` - A regular expression used to extract a value - if there are any capturing groups in the regex, then the first capturing group will be returned.
 Otherwise, the matched text will be returned.
 If `regex` is specified, then `as` will be ignored.
 If both `regex` and `valueTemplate` are specified, then `valueTemplate` will be run after the regex.
+- `cache` - Caching only applies to "custom" getters.
+If `cache.enabled` is true, then the getter will resolve the full path of the executable (following any sym-links), and then use the full path, the last modified date, the size of the command, and the arguments as a cache key.
+Caches are written to the "cache" subfolder in your configuration directory.
+Caching means that, if we're interested in what version of npm is installed, we only need to run `npm --version` if and when the `npm` executable changes (which is good, because `npm version` takes almost half a second, which would add unacceptable delay to the command prompt).

 An example of the `regex` option can be seen in this example to fetch the version from the `go version` command.
 This will print a value like "go version go1.17.1 darwin/amd64", and the regex will extract the "1.17.1" part: